tanfwong/rfsoc_notes/_sources/ch3/model.md

-* Under the producer-consumer model, with sufficient buffering between the tasks, instead of sitting idle waiting for the other two downstream tasks to complete their processing on its output, task A can start processing the next input unit in a *pipelining* fashion as shown in the figure below:
+* Under the producer-consumer model, with sufficient buffering between the tasks, instead of sitting idle waiting for the other two downstream tasks to complete their processing on its output, task $A$ can start processing the next input unit in a *pipelining* fashion as shown in the figure below:
   ```{figure} ../figs/pipeline.jpg